-As comanagers, Quinault Indian Nation and Washington Department of Fish and Wildlife should seek funding to initiate and sustain long-term programs to provide information on environmental conditions in the Queets and Clearwater mainstem and tributaries.
+As comanagers, QIN and WDFW should seek funding to initiate and sustain long-term programs to provide information on environmental conditions in the Queets and Clearwater mainstem and tributaries.
 Land management practices in these systems differ markedly, most notably regarding activities relating to logging.
 Baseline environmental data would contribute to evaluating impacts of climate change and help identify causes for production failures.
 The monitoring system should at minimum include stations to record stream flow, water temperature, turbidity, and dissolved oxygen.
 Other monitoring activities could include significant developments in riparian and land habitats, such as logging activity, road construction, wildfires, road and slope failures, chemical spills, and fish passage culvert conditions.
 In addition to providing a source of information to support future investigation and analyses, the monitoring system would also serve as an alert system to identify problem areas that may be addressed proactively through cooperative action.